mickelson/attract/Readme.md

 emulator will be used for the mame.lst games, while the "nestopia" emulator will be used for the nintendo.lst games.

+One or more filter rules can also be applied when importing or building a romlist from the command line using the "--filter <FILTER RULE>" option.
+So for example the following command line:

+`attract --build-romlist mame --filter "Rotation equals 90|270"`

+will build a romlist that contains only the vertical games in your collection.

 If you wish to specify the name of the created romlist at the command line, you can do so with the `--output <name>` option.
 Beware that this will overwrite any existing Attract-Mode romlist with the specified name.

+For a full description of the command lines options available, run:

+`attract --help`

 [Compile.md]: Compile.md
 [Layouts.md]: Layouts.md